 Enhance communication and engagement, improve board member and public understanding of the transportation planning process and foster broader community support through engagement and education.

-Develop self-paced training modules for WMPO Board training.

-Coordinate a peer MPO agency visit, possibly with the Space Coast Transportation Planning Organization in Florida, to facilitate direct learning and information exchange.
+Coordinate a peer exchange to facilitate direct learning and sharing of ideas.

-Introduce quarterly guest speakers at board meetings from industry, academia, or partner agencies to highlight innovative practices and emerging topics of interest to the WMPO board.
+Provide guest speakers at board meetings from industry, academia, or partner agencies to highlight innovative practices, updates from members, and emerging topics of interest to the WMPO board.

 Organize a targeted board training session that covers the NCDOT project delivery and implementation process including topics related to funding and risk management.